-Ready to rev up your exercise program to get the most from your workout?
-In this article you'll explore the integral role exercise plays in reaching and maintaining your optimal weight and fitness level.
-You will get tips for ratcheting up your current exercise routine to supercharge your metabolism and make your body even better at burning fat and calories.
-And if you're not yet working out, you'll learn a terrific basic routine that will get you started and that can be done by anyone, in only 20 minutes a day.
-Finally, you'll learn how the nutrition principles of the Atkins Advantage will serve you well as you fuel your workouts, feed your muscles and continue on the path to an active, empowered lifestyle.
-You'll discover:
+Ready to rev up your exercise program and get the most from your workout?
+First, lets learn how exercise helps you reach and maintain your optimal weight and fitness level, plus tips for supercharging your metabolism—making your body even better at burning fat and calories.
+If you're not yet working out, you'll learn a terrific basic routine that will get you started and that can be done by anyone, in only 20 minutes a day.

 Everyone knows that exercise is good for you.
 But let's take a moment to review the benefits.
 Regular physical activity:

-Reduces or maintains body weight or body fat (when coupled with a healthy eating program like the five nutritional principles of the Atkins Advantage)
+- Reduces or maintains body weight or body fat (when coupled with a healthy eating program like the Atkins)

-How much exercise are we talking about?
-The recommendations of most health organizations (such as the American College of Sports Medicine) have focused on endurance and have specified "sustained periods of vigorous physical activity involving large muscle groups and lasting at least 20 minutes on three or more days a week."
+Most health organizations (such as the American College of Sports Medicine) have focused on endurance and have specified "sustained periods of vigorous physical activity involving large muscle groups and lasting at least 20 minutes on three or more days a week."
 However, as research continues to accumulate, we now know that even small amounts of activity throughout the day will add up and produce benefits.
-We also now know that endurance training (typical aerobic activities like walking and jogging) aren't enough--weight training needs to be added into the mix (more on that in a moment).
+We also now know that endurance training (typical aerobic activities like walking and jogging) isn't enough--weight training needs to be added into the mix.

 You can certainly burn calories with aerobic exercises like walking, running, bicycling and cardio workouts.
 Aerobic exercise is great for your heart, as well.
 But aerobics alone isn't enough.
 It certainly isn't enough for weight loss, and it's also not enough to produce optimal health and longevity.
 Here's why: